Fort Pickens: Endicott era

 During the late 1890s and early 20th century, the Army had new gun batteries constructed at Fort Pickens.
-These batteries were part of a program initiated by the Endicott Board, a group headed by a mid-1880s Secretary of War, William C. Endicott.
+These batteries were part of a program initiated by the Endicott Board, a group headed by a mid-1880s secretary of war, William C. Endicott.
 Instead of many guns concentrated in a traditional thick-walled masonry structure, the Endicott batteries are spread out over a wide area, concealed behind concrete parapets flush with the surrounding terrain.
-The use of the accurate, long-range weapons eliminated the need for the concentration of guns that was common in the Third System fortifications.
+The use of accurate, long-range weapons eliminated the need for the concentration of guns that was common in the Third System fortifications.
 Battery Pensacola was constructed within the walls of Fort Pickens, while other similar concrete batteries were constructed to the east and west as separate facilities.
 The ruins of these later facilities are also included in the Gulf Islands National Seashore complex.
-As at many posts, obsolete weapons were repurposed during World War I; Battery Cooper's 6-inch M1905 guns on disappearing carriages were removed in 1917, but a piece located at West Point was moved to Battery Cooper in 1976.
+As in many posts, obsolete weapons were repurposed during World War I; Battery Cooper's 6-inch M1905 guns on disappearing carriages were removed in 1917, but a piece located at West Point was moved to Battery Cooper in 1976.

 Little consideration was given to the preservation of the old fort during the construction of Endicott Batteries.
 The parapet on The south wall of the fort was demolished, along with the officers' quarters beneath.
 The barbette on the southeast wall was also removed, along with the casemate arches of the southernmost bastion.
-These changes were made to allow the firing arc of Battery Pensacola's 12-inch Guns to clear with having to raise the battery.
+These changes were made to allow the firing arc of Battery Pensacola's 12-inch Guns to clear without having to raise the battery.

 On June 20, 1899, a fire in Fort Pickens' Bastion D reached the bastion's magazine, which contained 8,000 lb of powder.
 The resulting explosion killed one soldier and obliterated Bastion D. The force of the explosion was so great that bricks from Bastion D's walls landed across the bay at Fort Barrancas, more than 1.5 miles (2.4 km) away.
 The damage was relatively confined to Bastion D, but the foundations were torn away along with sections of the walls to allow for easier access to the batteries.
 This proved easier than trying to fit mechanical equipment for Battery Pensacola through the Sally Port.